alexy/katz/README.md

 FunData Twitter Shootout -- OCaml
 =================================

 This is the OCaml version of the [http://github.com/alexy/fundata1](Functional Data Shootout #1), implementing the Karmic Social Capital (KSC) on Twitter Communication Graph.
 The _fundata1_ repository contains all the necessary documentation about the shootout and data itself.
-Here we'll provide some implementation notes specific to OCaml.
+Here we'll provide some implementation notes specific to [clams -- the OCaml implementation of fundata1](http://github.com/alexy/clams).

 Building